Wang-Yong2018/pgml/README.md

 well as git extension.
 Last but not least, Vscode can work remotely with docker-compose.

+### optimization of postgres
+If you want to process mediam to large volumn dataset for example(more than 100K), you can want to set postgres_ext.conf in you postgresql.conf.
+By default, postgresql server only allocation 4MB memory for each of connection.

 That's all!

 If you like pgml, pls click like.
 Any idea is welcomed.